dhruvmsheth/Gelare/README.md

 </details>

 <h4> Example 2: Robot-assisted Feeding for patients with Hand Tremor. </h4>

-To investigate the algorithm behind the decision making process, check [here](https://github.com/dhruvsheth-ai/Gelare/tree/main/Algorithms)
+To investigate the algorithm behind the decision making process, check [here](https://github.com/dhruvsheth-ai/Gelare/tree/main/Algorithms).
+There exist *multiple better algorithms* for robot-assisted feeding either using state-of-the-art software of hardware.
+The purpose of this system is not to introduce a Novel algorithm, rather to bring the ability to custom deploy low-cost, low-resource, quick solutions on affordable hardware for efficient prototyping before actual implementation.
+This approach can be used as a prototyping approach to design and experiment with computer vision models on resource-constrained devices which are portable.

 <h2> Raspberry Pi deployment </h2>